jenhalv/email-template-html/README.md

 # email-template-html

 I designed an email template for our local high school using Gmail™ Email Templates by cloudHQ.
+The source code is not the way I would write it, but this is how emails can read and generate it.<br><br>

-The source code is MESSY -- but here is a link to see the finished project:<br>
+Here is a link to see the finished project:<br>
 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/email-template-html)